BBN, Oct 6, 2025 – I’m using racks of AI machines to MINE human knowledge...

 Although Trump should realize, in my opinion, that it would help America's economy if the American people were freaking healthier.

-So how do you how do you make sense?
+So how do you make sense?

 And he's been very strongly supportive of Senator Kennedy.